unicef/publicgoods-toolkit/community.md

 full-time as their salaried job generally retain their community status in the project if they move from employer to employer.

+It is worth noting that some DPG communities might confine themselves to non-commercial participants.
+Most DPG licenses allow commercial as a well as non-commercial use, but not all.
+While it is rarely useful for governments to create communities with such restrictions, agencies might encounter non-commercial communities in the course of their work.

+The most frequent form of non-commercial DPG are creative works publised under a Creative Commons license "NC" license.
+The "NC" stands for "non-commercial".
+Not all Creative Commons work is restricted to non-commercial use, so agencies should be sure to look at *which* Creative Commons license applies to materials they use.

+In the case of open source software all commonly used licenses allow commerical use.
+In fact, most community participants would classify software whose license disallows commercial use as "not open source".
+The Open Source Initiative offers what many community participants agree is an authoritative definition of "open source".
+That definition excludes software that discriminates against commercial use.
+All commonly-used open source licenses and most projects align on this point.

+At the same time, some open source community members are offering "Ethical Source" licenses.
+These licenses restrict the use of DPGs when their use might contravene various social values.
+Regardless of whether or not we call these licenses "open source", people working on DPGs in a government context might well come across DPGs that use these licenses.

+In considering commercial vs non-commercial communities, agencies should keep in mind that most jurisdictions have defined "commercial" in a clear way as it applies to open licensing.
+While governmental use would seem to be quite clearly non-commercial, in some jurisdictions, it might be less clear when vendors work on DPGs on behalf of government clients.

+## Commercial Participants

+All open source software licenses, by the most common definition, allow commercial as well as non-commercial use of the software, and it is typical for open source projects to have both commercial and non-commercial participants.
+Some individuals may even represent both types at different times.

+Successful commercial participants tend to take a fairly long-term view of their participation.
+They are in the project because it enables them to provide some product or service, and that means that their future (for that product or service) is tied to the project -- which means that future is tied to the community, which means that their credibility with and relationships to others in the community have an economic value that goes beyond one day's bugfix or another day's feature request.

+This economic value is understood as such quite literally by those participants.
+For example, when a company that is very active in an important open source project is the willing target of an acquisition, it works with the acquirer to place a monetary value -- a definite number -- on its relationship to and influence in that project.
+That number is partly computed by looking at the individual employees at the target company who are active in the project, determining numbers for *their* participation in the project, and estimating their chances of staying on board after the acquisition.

+Interestingly, this does not mean that those employees, who are members of the project community, are viewed with suspicion by other members.
+Everyone understands that each person is there for a reason, and commercial reasons are not thought of as better or worse than any other reason.
+As long as people act with care for the project's long-term interest, and their quality of work is high, their motivations might be useful context but are largely their own business.

+Some DPG projects go even a step further.
+As a way to spur further investment by commercial participants, they undertake to create commercial opportunities for participants.
+Sometimes these opportunities tend to reward more active project participants.
+So long as these opportunities do not start to create monopolizable advantages, they can be effective ways to promote sustainability for some DPG efforts.

 ## Sustainability, Longevity, and Lifecycle

-All software projects -- not just open source software projects -- have a lifecycle.
+All DPGs have a lifecycle.
 That lifecycle may not be knowable in advance, but it will eventually become apparent.
 As a project matures, its rate of user acquisition slows down, the rate at which new contributors come in likewise slows down, and, in the long run, the rate of new feature development slows as well.

 Projects that have an extensible design (TBD: ref "Extensibility" section in Adoptability module.) often have a longer lifecycle, though